Timothy-Flavin/flexibuff/README.md

+Flexibuff is a minimalistic library designed to store replay buffers and episode rollouts for multi agent RL, but it works just as well for single agent RL.

+## Motivation

+Flexibuff came to be due to frustrations with integrating many kinds of RL models on the same environment for benchmark purposes.
+Some models like DeepQ learning only require `[state,state_,action,reward,terminated]` where transitions can be sampled in any order off policy.
+Other algorithms like vanilla policy gradient require memory rollouts in chronilogical order to calculate the discounted rewards G.
+Other algorithms still such as QMIX and other CTDE methods require many agent buffers to be sampled synchronously, meaning that the same timestep is needed for each agent to perform mixing.
+More exotic still, some RL algorithms such as TAMER maintain a second reward signal which comes from human preference.
+Some models also have mixed action spaces or multiple outputs at the same time such as a search and rescue robot which must operate a radio and navigate itself at the same time.
+Lastly, some policy gradient algorithms require log probabilities to be stored where DeepQ does not, but any of the algorithms above might use memory weighting to bias transition sampling or other effects.

+Comparing these methods to each other and programming memory buffers for each kind of agent takes a lot of time and code and it introduces yet another step of the process where there could be errors and precious debugging time.
+Flexibuff claims to fit every one of these use cases at one time with optional storage for human rewards, log probabilities, memory weights, and more.
+Additionally, Flexibuff can sample either transitions or entire chronologically ordered episodes synchronized to all agents with samples returned as either numpy arrays or torch tensors.

+## Bare bones documentation (WIP)

 Flexible Buffer supports numpy and torch tensor outputs formats, but all memories are held internally as numpy buffers because Torch.from_numpy() will share the same memory either way in RAM